jd1618/jd1618.github.io/_pages/about.md

   - Contributed geophysical fluid dynamics publications in prestigious academic journals,
   - Obtained research experience and familiarity with programming languages such as MATLAB, Python, Fortran and C++,

-* Certificate of Quantitative Finance (CQF), Fitch Learning, 2022-2023.
+* Certificate of Quantitative Finance (CQF), Fitch Learning, 2022-2023:
+  - Obtained an average of 82% over the three exam elements,
+  -

 # Experience: